 - Best Scenario Performance (for each of the provided scenarios)

 - Novel Scientific Solution

-- Creative Solution
+- Best Creative Solution

 - Best Team Effort (commitment, dedication)

-While the best performance in each scenario is clearly governed through the "Evaluation Measures" (see section 6), the beneficiaries of the other categories will be elected by the Chief Judge Team (see section 5.1) together with the votes from all official participants (each team has one vote per category).
+While the best performance in each scenario is clearly governed through the "Evaluation Measures" (see section 6), the beneficiaries of the other categories will be elected by the Chief Judge Team (see section 5.1).
 All results ("Evaluation Measures", votes etc.) and awards will be immediately published on the web pages.